Ege-Okyay/opencv-game/README.md

 ## Showcase

 This project demonstrates the integration of computer vision and game development, highlighting skills in Python programming, computer graphics, and human-computer interaction.
-Hand-tracking technology adds an innovative and interactive element to the game, making it a compelling showcase for universities or potential employers.
+Hand-tracking technology adds an innovative and interactive element to the game.